First Battle of Springfield: Aftermath

 Zagonyi admitted to a loss of 15 killed, 27 wounded, and 10 missing in action.
 A postwar secondhand account written by Confederate officer William Preston Johnston claimed that Frazier had lost only two or three men.
-Miller notes the existence of a Federal claim that the Missouri State Guard had lost at least 116 men.
-Steele and Cottrell state that the Body Guards suffered 53 casualties and the Prairie Scouts 31.
-Zagonyi's official report claimed that at least 106 guardsmen were dead, with 27 captured and more wounded; the report also stated that 45 horses had been killed or incapacitated during the action, that the men's weapons had been "seriously damaged" by enemy fire, and that the Federal troops' uniforms and spare clothes had been "so riddled with bullets as to be useless".
-Preservationist Frances E. Kennedy places Federal losses at 85 and Frazier's loss at 133.
-The fight had accomplished very little, but it was celebrated in the Federal press and known as "Zagonyi's death-attack".
-George Boker wrote a poem about it, and Frémont compared the action to the Charge of the Light Brigade.
-Federal troops occupied Springfield two days after the battle.
+Miller notes the existence of a Union claim that the Missouri State Guard had lost at least 116 men.
+Zagonyi's official report claimed that at least 106 Missouri State Guardsmen were dead, with 27 captured and more wounded; the report also stated that 45 horses had been killed or incapacitated during the action, that the men's weapons had been "seriously damaged" by enemy fire, and that the Union troops' uniforms and spare clothes had been "so riddled with bullets as to be useless".
+Preservationist Frances E. Kennedy places Union losses at 85 and Frazier's loss at 133.
+John Bicknell, a biographer of Frémont, mentions a funeral which was held on October 28 for eighteen Union soldiers killed during the battle, while Wolk states that 17 Union soldiers were killed during the action.

+The fight had accomplished very little, but it was celebrated in the Union press and known as "Zagonyi's death-attack".
+Wolk states that the idea of the battle as a "death attack" continues into the 21st century in some Hungarian histories, and describes the battle as "a wholly unnecessary affair fueled by Frémont's hubris".
+Wolk further suggests that the entire action may have been designed to be a media sensation which raised morale on the home front.
+George Boker wrote a poem about it, and Frémont compared the action to the Charge of the Light Brigade, which had taken place exactly seven years earlier.
+Wolk speculates that the battle may have been intentionally planned to occur on the anniversary of the famous charge.
+Most focus on the battle is aimed at the charge down the lane, rather than the more impactful charge up the hill.
+White escaped from his captors on October 26 and occupied Springfield with a small group of stragglers.
+Union troops occupied Springfield two days after the battle.

-Previously, Frémont had upset the Federal government with the impolitic Frémont Emancipation, and political troubles dogged his campaign.
-Accusations of contractor graft during the mobilization of his army, opposition from supporters of Francis Preston Blair Jr., and a negative report from Adjutant General of the U.S. Army Lorenzo Thomas made the situation worse for Frémont.
-He was relieved of command in early November, and replaced by Major General David Hunter.
+Zagonyi's battle at Springfield did not raise Frémont's standing with the federal government, and he was relieved of command in early November and replaced by Major General David Hunter.
 Hunter called off Frémont's offensive and withdrew from Springfield, allowing Price to reoccupy the city.
 About a week after taking command, Hunter was reassigned to Kansas and replaced by Major General Henry W. Halleck.
-A Federal offensive in early 1862 drove Price out of Missouri, and the Battle of Pea Ridge in March 1862 secured Federal control of Missouri.
+A Union offensive in early 1862 drove Price out of Missouri, and the Battle of Pea Ridge in March 1862 secured Union control of Missouri.
 Frémont and Zagonyi were assigned east to what is now West Virginia, and fought in Jackson's Valley campaign.
 Zagonyi left active military service in late June 1862.
-In the city of Springfield's Zagonyi Park is a 1931 monument commemorating the charge, although the accuracy of the text on the monument has been challenged.
+The city of Springfield's Zagonyi Park is a 1931 monument commemorating the charge, although the accuracy of the text on the monument has been challenged.